pinnotes/pinnotes.github.io/content/exercises/graded-assignments/english-2/W2GA1.md

 {{< /border >}}

 {{< border type="tip" title="Solution" >}}
-Drawing upon the information in the sources, the adverb in the sentence "Seetha is listening patiently" is **patiently**.
+The adverb in the sentence "Seetha is listening patiently" is **c) Patiently**.

-An adverb is defined as a word or a set of words that modifies verbs, adjectives, and other adverbs.
-Adverbs express *when*, *where*, and *how* an action is performed or indicate the quality or degree of the action.
+Here's why:

-In your sentence, the word "patiently" modifies the verb phrase "is listening".
-It tells us *how* Seetha is listening.
-Adverbs that describe the manner in which an action is performed are called adverbs of manner.
+*   An **adverb** is a word or a set of words that modifies verbs, adjectives, and other adverbs.
+They typically express *when*, *where*, and *how* an action is performed, or indicate the quality or degree of the action.

-Many adverbs, especially adverbs of manner, usually end in the suffix "-ly".
-For example, words like equally, carefully, slowly, and fast add to or modify the verb and give information about the manner in which the action is being performed.
-Adverbs can often be formed by adding "-ly" to an adjective.
-The word "patiently" fits this pattern, indicating the manner of listening.
+*   In the given sentence, "patiently" describes **how** Seetha is "listening".

-Therefore, "patiently" functions as an adverb modifying the verb "is listening".
+*   Many adverbs, especially those indicating **manner** (how an action is performed), are formed by adding the suffix "-ly" to an adjective.
+For example, from "beautiful" (adjective) to "beautifully" (adverb), or "careful" (adjective) to "carefully" (adverb).
+"Patiently" fits this description, as it comes from the adjective "patient".
 {{< /border >}}

 {{< border >}}